erikras/react-lazy-cache/README.md

 ### Internet Explorer 8 support

-As this library utilizes Getters, which are not shimmable in IE8 and older, an alternate `noGettes` module is exposed.
+As this library utilizes Getters, which are not shimmable in IE8 and older, an alternate `noGetters` module is exposed.
 This version allows you to cache values, but are not able to inject other values such as `sumSquared`.
 Usage:

 ```javascript